Falah-Jabar-Rahim/Fully-Automatic-Content-Aware-Tiling-Pipeline-for-WSIs/README.md

   - A thumbnail image of WSI with regions of interest (ROI) identified
   - A segmentation mask highlighting segmented regions of the WSI
   - A segmentation mask highlighting only qualified tissue regions of the WSI [background:0, qualified tissue:255]
-  - Excel files contains statistics on identified artifacts
+  - Excel files contain statistics on identified artifacts
   - A folder named `Selected_tiles` containing qualified tiles
 - You can adjust the testing parameters on line 58 of `inti_artifact.py`
 - If your WSI image has a format other than .svs or .mrxs, please modify line 92 in `test_wsi.py`
 - It is recommended to use a tile size of 270 × 270 pixels
 - To generate tiles of different sizes (e.g., 512x512):
     - Run the pipeline to generate the qualified tissue mask.
-    - Use the qualified tissue mask and the WSI to generate tiles of the desired size (a python script will be provided soon to do this)
+    - Use the qualified tissue mask and the WSI to generate tiles of the desired size (a Python script will be provided soon to do this)
+- If your WSI image contains pen markings other than red, blue, green, or black, please update the pens.py file (located in the wsi_tile_cleanup/filters folder) to handle these additional pen markings.
 - To generate a high-resolution thumbnail image and segmentation mask, you can adjust the `thumbnail_size` parameter in `test_wsi.py`.
 However, note that this will increase the execution time